Dick Kravitz: 2011 Duval County Tax Collector campaign

-Kravitz initially planned on running against former State Representative Aaron Bean to replace term-limited State Senator Stephen R. Wise in the Florida Senate.
+Kravitz initially planned on running against former State Representative Aaron Bean to replace term-limited State Senator Stephen Wise in the Florida Senate.
 However, Kravitz dropped out of the race, and instead opted to run for Duval County Tax Collector instead.

 In the 2011 election, he faced Jacksonville City Councilman Michael Corrigan and Ryan Taylor, an employee of the Tax Collector's office.
 During the campaign, Kravitz emphasized his sports business experience and background in customer relations.
 He attacked Corrigan for voting to raise taxes and fees on the City Council, and was subsequently attacked by Corrigan for supporting a $100 garbage disposal fee in 1989.
 In the primary election, Corrigan won a plurality, receiving 39% of the vote to Kravitz's 37% and Taylor's 24%, but because no candidate received a majority, a runoff election was held between Corrigan and Kravitz.

 During the runoff elections, Corrigan and Kravitz shied away from criticizing incumbent Tax Collector Mike Hogan, as he was facing off against Democrat Alvin Brown in the mayoral election.
 Both candidates emphasized their support for consolidating office space, upgrading technology services, and improving efficiency within the office.
 Kravitz earned the endorsement of the Concerned Taxpayers of Duval County, while Corrigan was endorsed by former Jacksonville Mayor John Delaney.
 Ultimately, Kravitz lost to Corrigan, receiving 46% of the vote to Corrigan's 54%.